East Tennessee State University

 ETSU Renaissance Teen Camps

-Computer Camp for Teens June 8-12
+Computer Camp for Teens June 8-12 Ages 12 and up

 ETSU professor James Livingston guides campers as they discover visual effect techniques through the use of videography, green screen compositing, and effects compositing.
 Students assemble their effects clips as a digital presentation for parents on the last day!